 I simply adore Elon Musk.
 Not in a romantic sense, but as a role model.
 And, I kinda consider him a guardian angel.
 After all, he did share my old blog when I wrote him my open letter and even commented on one of my blog posts that I wrote about him and his beautiful and super talented girlfriend, Grimes, who I also adore.

-In June of this year, I randomly asked him what his favorite mineral was.
+In J2018, I randomly asked him what his favorite mineral was.
 Elon replied, “Iron Pyrite”

 — Elon Musk (@elonmusk) June 17, 2018

 Iron Pyrite is also known as fools gold but is actually an important ore of gold since both grow together.
 Some pyrite actually has 0.25% of gold by weight or more.
 You can read more of that on Geology.com.
 If you happen to have some with gold in it, I recommend you check out this article if you want to separate it.

 Pyrite is bright, shiny and in your face, but many people don’t know much more than that.
 It’s actually a mix of iron and sulfur (although it doesn’t have that smell).
 Pyrite occurs in many shapes but is well known for its cubes.
 It even has the exact chemical formula of Marcasite, which is a rarer mineral, but what sets it apart is it’s crystal system which makes it a different mineral.